Kevin Chown: Allt för Sverige reality TV appearance

 In May 2018, Chown was announced as one of the cast members of Season 8 of the Emmy award-winning Swedish reality show, Allt för Sverige, marketed in the U.S. as The Great Swedish Adventure.
 The show's 8 episodes aired weekly from September 16 through November 4 on Sweden's national public TV broadcaster, SVT.
 Chown's feature episode dealing his Swedish family heritage and their 19th century emigration to North America aired on October 21; Chown was among the final four contestants to appear in the November 4 season finale.

+Escanaba business activities

+Chown was instrumental in organizing the inaugural Northern Lights Music Fest which took place July 21-22, 2023 at the U.P.
+State Fairgrounds in his hometown of Escanaba, MI.
+Chown also performed live with both Sebastian Bach and Steelheart, his current main band.
+Country music superstar Keith Urban headlined the second night.